-- " In an emergency take the action necessary to help the child - " Report your concern to the DSL as quickly as possible and report on Guard, staff should never leave site with an undisclosed concern. - " Do not start your own investigation. - " Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - " Seek support for yourself if you are distressed or need to debrief
+- " In an emergency take the action necessary to help the child - " Report your concern to the DSL as quickly as possible and report on Phoenix HSE immediately when there is evidence of physical or sexual abuse and certainly by the end of the day staff should never leave site with an undisclosed concern. - " Do not start your own investigation - " Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - " Seek support for yourself if you are distressed or need to debrief

-If a member of staff or volunteer is concerned about a child's welfare
+If a member of staff or volunteer is concerned about a student's welfare

-There will be occasions when staff may suspect that a child may be at risk but have no 'real' evidence.
-The child's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical but inconclusive signs may have been noticed.
-In these circumstances, staff will try to give the child the opportunity to talk.
-The signs they have noticed may be due to a variety of factors, for example a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
-It is fine for staff to ask the child if they are OK or if they can help in any way.
+There will be occasions when staff may suspect that a student may be at risk but have no 'real' evidence.
+The student's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress or physical but inconclusive signs may have been noticed.
+In these circumstances, staff will try to give the student the opportunity to talk.
+The signs they have noticed may be due to a variety of factors, for example a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+It is fine for staff to ask the student if they are OK or if they can help in any way.

-Staff should report these concerns to the DSL and log on Guard as per any other concern about a child's welfare, it might be part of a wider picture.
+Staff should report these concerns to the DSL and log on Phoenix HSE as per any other concern about a child's welfare, it might be part of a wider picture.

-Concerns which do not meet the threshold for child protection intervention will be managed through the safeguarding/welfare process.
+Concerns which do not meet the threshold for child protection intervention will be managed through the Safeguarding/welfare process.

-If a child discloses to a member of staff or volunteer
+If a student discloses to a member of staff or volunteer